vdhulst/trim_apertif_beam_cube/README.md

 The full beams can be reconstructed by mirroring the values of the halved beam from x = 1 - 660 and pad these at x = 662 - 1321.

-The script is run as ./trim_beam input_beam output_beam nr
+The script is run as "./trim_beam input_beam output_beam nr"
 where nr = -1 for trimming and nr = +1 for rebuilding the beam.
 The file format used is FITS.